OWASP/SSO_Project/README.md

 ## Donations [![](https://img.shields.io/badge/support-OWASP%20SSO-blue)](https://owasp.org/donate?reponame=www-project-sso&title=OWASP+Single+Sign-On)

 The OWASP Foundation gratefully accepts donations via Stripe.
-Projects such as Juice Shop can then request reimbursement for expenses from the Foundation.
-If you'd like to express your support of the Juice Shop project, please make sure to tick the "Publicly list me as a supporter of OWASP SSO" checkbox on the donation form.
+Projects such as Single Sign-On can then request reimbursement for expenses from the Foundation.
+If you'd like to express your support of the SSO project, please make sure to tick the "Publicly list me as a supporter of OWASP SSO" checkbox on the donation form.
 You can find our more about donations and how they are used [here](https://owasp.org/donate/?reponame=www-project-sso&title=OWASP+Single+Sign-On).

 ## Contributors

-The OWASP Juice Shop core project team are:
+The OWASP SSO core project team are:

 - [@JamesCullum](https://github.com/JamesCullum)